-Bringing forward income could be a sensible approach if you are not currently an additional rate taxpayer but expect to be affected by the reduction in the additional rate threshold.
+Bringing forward income could be a sensible approach if you are not currently an additional rate taxpayer but expect to become one next year.

-If your income is less than £150,000 this year but is expected to exceed £125,140 next year, you could bring forward income into 2022/23 to avoid the additional or top rate next year.
+If your income is less than £125,140 this year but is expected to exceed that figure next year, you could bring forward income into 2023/24 to avoid the additional or top rate next year.

-Conversely, if your income will fall below £125,140 in 2023/24, you might be able to avoid the additional or top rate of income tax this year by delaying a bonus until after 6 April 2023.
+Conversely, if your income will fall below £125,140 in 2024/25, you might be able to avoid the additional or top rate of income tax this year by delaying a bonus until after 6 April 2024.